lqb2/blog/_posts/2017-03-14-most-of-the-time.md

 ---
 layout: post
-title: 'pádraig ó tuama on understanding - "most of the time" (part 1)'
+title: 'pádraig ó tuama on understanding: "most of the time" (part 1)'
 date: '2017-03-14T07:31:00-05:00'
 tags:
 - on being